cpina/ace-it-presentation/contents-python-django-en.md

 ---
 # One week of Django
 I went back home and really enjoyed learning Django:
-- Writing a Django models is easier than Mysql _create table_ (with foreign keys, etc.)
+- Writing Django models is easier than MySQL _create table_ (with foreign keys, etc.)
 - Easier to change the models and migrate
 - We needed authentication of users
 - Permissions for tables were useful